cfu288/mere-medical/apps/docs/docs/getting-started/nextgen-setup.md

 4. Leave **This application is for SMART Standalone Launch** and **This application can be launched from within the NextGen EHR** off.
 5. Under **API Selection**, select **FHIR API R4** only.
 NextGen advises against the DSTU2 API, which is being sunset.
 6. In the **FHIR API R4** configuration panel that appears, under **Requested Scopes**:
    - Enable **Does this app require Access authorization?** and check **Offline Access** only.
-This grants 90-day refresh tokens; without it, sessions expire after an hour.
+This grants 90-day refresh tokens; without it, refresh tokens expire after one hour and users must log in again every session.
 Online Access is for SMART-on-FHIR user-facing apps and is not applicable.
    - Enable **Does this app require Patient authorization?** and check the **Read** column for every resource.
 Patients will see the selected categories on NextGen's consent screen and can approve or deny each.
 7. Accept the NextGen API Terms of Service and select **Add Application**.
 Your `client_id` and `client_secret` are displayed immediately.